 Application RequirementsDocument requirements

-- Curriculum Vitae with a list of publications - CV must clearly list current and/or pending qualifications (e.g. board eligibility/certification, medical licensure, etc.).
+- Curriculum Vitae - CV must clearly list current and/or pending qualifications (e.g. board eligibility/certification, medical licensure, etc.).

 - Misc / Additional (Optional)